-If you’re shopping for the best router, you may want to connect multiple network devices to your cable modem.
+If you’re shopping for the best router or best gigabit router, you may want to connect multiple network devices to your cable modem.
 While a wireless router is fine for most users, a network switch provides additional ethernet ports for wired devices.
 Access switches allow you to expand the ethernet connections available for cable-connected devices.
 Even if you’ve never tinkered with a networking device before, ethernet devices like network switches are easy to set up.
 So, if you need to know how to connect a router and switch, read this guide.

 Before you dive in, if you have any other issues with your routers or switches, you might like our other helpful guides like how to connect a cable modem to a wireless router, how to check connected devices on a WiFi router, how to add more ethernet ports to a router, and how to connect two computers using a router.

 - A network switch gives you additional ethernet connections for your wired internet devices.